MohamedAbusurra/CS456-Introduction-to-Artificial-Intelligence/README.md

 - The order of actions in sequence for found goal path (Up, Down, Left, Right)
 - Solution cost (number of moves to get from start state to goal state for the found solution path)
 - Number of nodes generated and expanded during the search methods execution
-- Total search time search time took
+- Total search time for algorithm